-where $Norm()$ denotes the conventional normalization; $EdgeMixer()$ refers to the module responsible for conducting token mixing.
+where $Norm()$ denotes the conventional normalization. $EdgeMix()$ refers to the module, with Laplacian initialization, responsible for conducting token mixing, as shown in Fig. \ref{fig:blocks}(a).
 Technically, we begin by transferring the token to a 2D feature form and then apply convolution to enable interaction between neighboring tokens.
-Unlike previous approaches, in our case, we additionally initialize the convolution with a Laplacian Filter, incorporating edge priors while remaining open to discovering more meaningful and learnable shared features. $W_1, W_2, W_3$ represent learnable parameters within the low-rank latent space.
-A graphical illustration of this process can be found in Fig. \ref{fig:blocks}.
+Unlike previous approaches, in our case, we additionally initialize the convolution with a Laplacian Filter, incorporating edge priors while remaining open to discovering more meaningful and learnable shared features. $W_1, W_2, W_3$ represent learnable parameters within the low-dimensional latent space.

-\textbf{Fusion of Expertized Tokens:} The next step aims for fusing previously separately reasoned tokends together into a global low-rank matrix $M_k$.
+\textbf{Fusion of Expertized Tokens:} The next step aims to fuse previously separately reasoned tokens together into a global low-dimensional matrix $M_k$.
 It should contain both modality-specific and modality-shared clues.
-Technically, we develop a shringkage fusion design, where we first concatenate ${m_n}_k$ together batch-wise.
-Then, the we learn a joint low-rank approximation from the whole batch, which is further incorporating with the shared matrix $m_s$.
+Technically, we develop a shrinkage fusion design, where we first concatenate ${m_n}_k$ together batch-wise.
+Then, we learn a joint approximation from the whole batch, which is further incorporated with the shared matrix $m_s$.
 This pipeline can be expressed as follows:

-where $[.]$ is the batch combination and $W_4, W_5$ are low-rank learnable parameters.
+where $[.]$ is the batch combination and $W_4, W_5$ are low latent space learnable parameters.